bobpeulen/oci_opensearch_ad/introduction/introduction.md

 **Lab 2 - Access the Dashboard and index creation**
 * Create a compute host with NGINX to access the dashboards
-* Create a new index and add data to to the index using the compute
+* Create a new index in the OCI OpenSearch dashboar
+* Add historical data to the newly created index and set up a real-time feed

 **Lab 3 - Create an Anomaly Detection detector**
 * Create an Anomaly Detection Detector in OCI OpenSearch
 * Set up automated e-mail notification using ONS

-**Lab 4 - Start near real-time Anomaly Detection**
+**Lab 4 - Review the real-time anomalies**
-* Start the real-time Anomaly Detection Detector using the VM
+* Review the dashboards
 * Review automatic e-mail notification